JuliaAI/MLJ.jl/docs/src/controlling_iterative_models.md

 [IterationControl.jl](https://github.com/ablaom/IterationControl.jl).
 Rather
-than iterating a training machine directly, we iterate a wrapped version of this object, which includes other information that controls may want to access, such the MLJ evaluation object.
+than iterating a training machine directly, we iterate a wrapped version of this object, which includes other information that controls may want to access, such as the MLJ evaluation object.
 This information is summarized under [The training machine wrapper](@ref) below.

-Controls must implement two `update!` methods, one for initializing the control's *state* on the first application of the control (this state being external to the control `struct`) and one for all subsequent control applications, which generally updates state also.
+Controls must implement two `update!` methods, one for initializing the control's *state* on the first application of the control (this state being external to the control `struct`) and one for all subsequent control applications, which generally updates the state as well.
 There are two optional methods: `done`, for specifying conditions triggering a stop, and `takedown` for specifying actions to perform at the end of controlled training.